-INTERVENTION POWER ENGLISH (Non-core, Non-college POWER MATH (Non-core, Non-college preparatory) preparatory) This ELA course is designed to enhance the This math course is designed to enhance the student's knowledge of prerequisite skills that student's knowledge of prerequisite skills that are needed to access the grade level ELA course. are needed to access the grade level Power English is an intervention course, which mathematics course.
-Power Math is an provides an individualized curriculum for each intervention course, which provides an student, to close the identified skill gaps.
-Once individualized curriculum for each student, to skill gaps are almost closed, these students will close the identified skill gaps.
-Once skill gaps are receive targeted practice on essential academic almost closed, these students will receive content. targeted practice on essential academic content.
+This math course is designed to enhance the student's knowledge of prerequisite skills that are needed to access the grade level mathematics course.
+Power Math is an intervention course, which provides an individualized curriculum for each student, to close the identified skill gaps.
+Once skill gaps are almost closed, these students will receive targeted practice on essential academic content.